hashicorp-forge/terraform-cloud-run-action/README.md

 ## Overview

-A GitHub Action step that fetches outputs from a Terraform Cloud workspace.
+A GitHub Action that creates an apply or destroy run in a Terraform Cloud workspace.
+Use this in conjunction with [brandonc/terraform-cloud-outputs-action](https://github.com/brandonc/terraform-cloud-outputs-action) to assemble GitHub Action pipelines using infrastructure managed by Terraform Cloud.

 ### Inputs